 iii Procedural rules

-In contrast, with the collective proceedings regime the CAT has a broad discretion in the certification process to outline how a CPO is to be conducted given that it may take into account 'all matters it thinks fit'.48 Furthermore, in considering the suitability of bringing the claim in collective proceedings, the CAT may limit the CPO to just some of the issues to which the claim relates.49 In certifying a claim as eligible for inclusion in collective proceedings, the CPO must describe the class and any sub-classes along with the provisions for opting in and out of the proceedings.50 The CAT also has the full remit to vary the order, including altering the description or identification of class members, at any time on its own initiative or following an application by the class representative, defendant or any represented person.51
+In contrast, with the collective proceedings regime, the CAT has a broad discretion in the certification process to outline how a CPO is to be conducted given that it may take into account 'all matters it thinks fit'.52 Furthermore, in considering the suitability of bringing the claim in collective proceedings, the CAT may limit the CPO to just some of the issues to which the claim relates.53 In certifying a claim as eligible for inclusion in collective proceedings, the CPO must describe the class and any sub-classes along with the provisions for opting in and out of the proceedings.54 The CAT also has the full remit to vary the order, including altering the description or identification of class members, at any time on its own initiative or following an application by the class representative, defendant or any represented person.55

 Given the breadth of the class or group action mechanisms in England, generalities regarding the process of such actions are difficult to discern.
 For example, liability and quantum may be split depending on the type of claim that is brought, though in other instances, such as in follow-on claims, breach need not even be assessed.
 The same can be said for assessing the speed at which class actions progress.
-As regards collective proceedings, it is impossible at present to determine the rate at which these are to progress given how recently they have become available and the preliminary stages that cases under the new CRA regime have reached and none have yet been certified.52 Proceedings for GLOs and representative actions will also by their nature be context specific.
-Since GLOs have recently been used for notable, complex securities claims, some of which have already seen significant settlements,53 they may not provide a good benchmark from which to assess the speed and potential efficiencies of such a group action mechanism.
+As regards collective proceedings, it is impossible at present to determine the rate at which these are to progress given how recently they have become available and the preliminary stages that cases under the new CRA regime have reached.56 Proceedings for GLOs and representative actions will also by their nature be context specific.
+Since GLOs have recently been used for notable, complex securities claims, some of which have already seen significant settlements,57 they may not provide a good benchmark from which to assess the speed and potential efficiencies of such a group action mechanism.

 The disclosure provisions do, however, vary between the different class or group action regimes.
-Taking for instance representative claims, because the representees are not parties to the claim, they are not subject to the ordinary disclosure standards.
+Taking, for instance, representative claims, because the representees are not parties to the claim, they are not subject to the ordinary disclosure standards.
 Instead, they must only meet the requirements that a non-party is held to.
-In contrast with collective proceedings, the CAT holds comprehensive disclosure powers based on those more generally applicable in litigation in the English courts.
-The CAT can, therefore, order the disclosure of documents that are likely to support the case of the applicant, or adversely affect one of the other parties' case, from any person irrespective of whether they are a party to the proceeding, as long as it is necessary to save costs or dispose of the claim fairly.54
+In contrast, with collective proceedings, the CAT holds comprehensive disclosure powers based on those more generally applicable in litigation in the English courts.
+The CAT can, therefore, order the disclosure of documents that are likely to support the case of the applicant, or adversely affect one of the other parties' case, from any person irrespective of whether they are a party to the proceeding, as long as it is necessary to save costs or dispose of the claim fairly.58

 iv Damages and costs